abclili123/plt/README.md

 A one word description to describe the desired chord to generate.<br>
 IDENTIFIER = [a-zA-Z][a-zA-Z0-9_]*<br>
 Used to identify loops, segments, and groups<br>

+Example program descirptions:<br>
+example 1: how to make a drum kit<br>
+example 2: how to have background music and a solo.
+The background loops and the solo plays once example 3: background piano, a guiatr part, and a drum kit all looping at the same time example 4: how to play mary had a little lamb.
+Each segment of the melody plays, then there is one beat of rest. the loop consists of segemnts with a loop, so when the loop is played the segments play in order and repeat. example 5: Groups loops togehter